dudung/soal/_posts/code/py/2021-01-10-function-intro.md

 tags: ["function"]
 permalink: /code/py/function-intro
 ---
-Brief introduction to function in Python with example is presented here.
+Brief introduction to function in Python with an example is presented here.

 ## function